step-security-bot/cia-compliance-manager/docs/architecture/STATEDIAGRAM.md

 ## Compliance Status State Diagram

-**Business Focus:** Shows how compliance status evolves based on control implementation, helping organizations visualize their compliance journey and the steps needed to achieve full compliance.
+**💼 Business Focus:** Shows how compliance status evolves based on control implementation, helping organizations visualize their compliance journey and the steps needed to achieve full compliance.

-**Regulatory Focus:** Illustrates the assessment workflow and status changes that occur during compliance evaluation, including the relationship between control implementation and compliance achievement.
+**📋 Regulatory Focus:** Illustrates the assessment workflow and status changes that occur during compliance evaluation, including the relationship between control implementation and compliance achievement.

 ```mermaid
 stateDiagram-v2